claytonweller/portfolio/README.md

 ## About Me

 Hi!
-I’m Clayton Weller.
-I’m a smart coder, savvy business person, and a funny guy.
+I'm Clayton Weller.
+I'm a smart coder, savvy business person, and a funny guy.
 I love using a variety of tools to solve problems.
-In undergrad I got a double major in Physics and Theater.
-I’ve been a CMO of an animation software company (Freak’n Genius - 2011-2013).
-I used tech startup methodology to create and run a comedy club/theater (Pocket Theater - ‘13-’17).
+On top of working as a full-time web developer for over 4 years: I have a double major in Physics and Theater, I was a founder of an animation software company Freak'n Genius (2011-2013), and I used tech startup methodology to create and run a comedy club/theater ('13-'17).

-When it comes to technology.
-While I can cobble together a client facing application if I have to, I'm most interested in more backend-y work.
-I love, efficiently connecting together different data sources in interesting ways to solve tangible business problems.
+When it comes to technology, I love solving immediate, real business problems.
+I personally identify as a backend developer with a focus on api integrations, and scalability.
+But that doesn't mean that I can't cobble together a client facing application if I have to.
+Mostly, I just derive great joy from efficiently connecting together different data sources in interesting ways.

-When I’m not making cross-disciplinary businesses, I teach comedy writing workshops, go camping / backpacking, and play games (video, board, party... love them all!)
+When I'm not making cross-disciplinary businesses, I teach comedy writing workshops, go camping / backpacking, and play games (video, board, party... love them all!)

 ## Technology Used